callistorage/SBX_GenAI_GovLegacy_Learning/lessons/lesson-01-ai-fundamentals/README.md

 ### 🔧 **Hands-On Exercise 1.2: Basic Prompting Practice**

+**Learning Objective Alignment**: This exercise directly develops your ability to "apply basic prompting strategies" (LO #2) by practicing with three different legacy technologies.

+**Why This Exercise Structure**: Working with multiple technology samples simultaneously builds cross-platform pattern recognition - a critical skill when government systems integrate COBOL mainframes with Java middleware and SQL databases.

 Work through these three code samples using the prompting templates above:

 **Sample A: COBOL Business Logic** (in `code-samples/cobol-sample.cob`)